McPoozle/dnd-notes/content/Venix/NPCs/Duchess Carlet.md

 As a Duchess, Carlet holds a large amount of power in the Empire, especially due to her proximity and position next to the Emperor
 ##### Adarian
 > Carlet's right hand man (wolf beastkin) who is unquestionably loyal to her and is known for doing her dirty work as a "loyal dog"
+> 	Only works on her explicit instruction; knows Teleport & Detect Magic

 ##### Adje
 > Cat beastkin with green eyes (beastkin in general rare to see in the Capitol).
 Ajay is Carlet's errand girl and mainly seems to have a footman-esque role, greeting guests etc